 We’ve been loving banh mi in Albuquerque since at least 1995 when they were called “Vietnamese Sandwiches” by the few Vietnamese restaurants (May Hong among them) which served them.
 That’s nineteen years before banh mi made it to the American Heritage dictionary.
 Albuquerque’s very first Vietnamese bakery whose primary focus was banh mi was Banh Mi Coda which opened in 2010 after a short stint as Lee’s Bakery.
 In its annual Food & Wine issue for 2012, Albuquerque The Magazine named the banh mi at Banh Mi Coda as “one of the city’s “12 yummiest sandwiches.”
 In early 2013, the Duke City saw the launch of its second banh mi shop when Sai Gon Sandwich opened in Franklin Plaza, a timeworn shopping center made infamous on Better Call Saul.
-Ten different banh mi adorn the menu at this combination bakery, deli and tofu house which closed several years ago.
+Ten different banh mi adorned the menu at this combination bakery, deli and tofu house which closed several years ago.

 In November, 2016, SweeTea Bakery Café opened its doors in the Montgomery Plaza shopping center, gracing the Duke City with yet another very impressive array of delicious banh mi as well as some of the best pastries this side of Paris.
 Sweet Tea closed within a year of launching.
 Not quite a year later, Rolls & Bowls became the fourth Vietnamese bakery-restaurant specializing in banh mi to launch in Albuquerque.
 It went belly up within months.
 One commonality among this quadrumvirate of banh mi purveyors is some of the city’s very best sandwiches prepared and served by very talented and dedicated owners all committed to proving (to paraphrase the Beatles) you can banh mi love.
 You may have noticed there remain under-served and even unserved portions of the Duke City in which nary a banh mi can be found.
 One of those is the burgeoning westside.

 On 28 December 2017, westside Vietnamese food aficionados had their prayers answered with the launch of Leona Bahn Mi.
-Located in a small, nondescript shopping center, Leona may be the smallest tenant in the area with two four-tops (table seating four diners) and seating for two on a small counter space.
+Located in a small, nondescript shopping center, Leona may be the smallest tenant in the area though it has expanded since it first opened.
 This bodes mostly take-out business–or diners arriving early so as to secure a seat.
 You’ll want to do the latter to interact with the very friendly and accommodating owners.
 There actually isn’t anyone named Leona at the restaurant.
 Leona is a portmanteau for the delightful married couple who own the restaurant: Leo, who runs the front of the house and Hanh who runs the kitchen.
 You’ll meet them both.

 Leona Banh Mi is aptly named, but banh mi aren’t the sole items on the menu.
 Belying the Lilliputian space, you’ll also find seven pho dishes, four different spring rolls and Vietnamese coffee.
 Lots of coffee.
-Vietnamese smoothies are at the ready though not one made with durian.
+Vietnamese smoothies (with or without boba) are at the ready though not one made with durian.
 Nine distinct banh mi grace the menu including one (sardines and tomato sauce) your intrepid blogger has yet to try anywhere.
 Banh mi are available in six- or twelve-inch sizes.
 All banh mi include pickled carrots, daikon, cilantro and jalapeños or green chile if you request them.
-Instead of your banh mi being constructed on the usual Vietnamese-style baguette, you can ask for a lettuce wrap-style banh mi.
+Instead of your banh mi being constructed on the Vietnamese-style baguette, you can ask for a lettuce wrap-style banh mi.
 The baguettes are prepared in-house.

-Spring rolls, two per order rice wrappers encasing cilantro and lettuce along with your ingredients of choice: shrimp, shrimp and pork, tofu or vegan are the only “appetizers” on the menu–or you can enjoy a six-inch banh mi with a bowl of pho if you prefer.
+Spring rolls, two per order rice wrappers encasing cilantro and lettuce along with your ingredients of choice: shrimp, shrimp and pork, tofu or vegan are among the few “appetizers” on the menu.
 Don’t pass up the spring rolls.
 They’re about five-inches long and are served with Leona’s homemade peanut sauce or fish sauce.
 The shrimp and pork spring rolls are terrific–fun, fresh and delicious.
 The shrimp has the crisp snap of freshness while the pork is imbued with inimitable Vietnamese grilled pork flavors.
 The peanut sauce is a bit on the sweet side, but a bit of chili sauce will quickly fix that.